gabrieldain/mwc-actionstep-enhancements/README.md

-# MWC ActionStep Enhancements suite
+# MWC Actionstep Enhancements suite

-This repository contains UserScripts designed to enhance the functionality and user experience of the ActionStep platform at the Migrant Workers Centre.
+This repository contains UserScripts designed to enhance the functionality and user experience of the Actionstep platform at the Migrant Workers Centre.
 Each script provides specific features to improve efficiency and usability.
 Below are detailed descriptions and usage instructions for each script.

 ## Table of Contents
 - [Autofill File Note Template](#autofill-file-note-template)